tbm/homepage/content/debian/orion/qnap/ts-409/faq.md

 <h3>Is Debian on the QNAP TS-409 fully supported?</h3>

-Debian includes support for the QNAP TS-409 but the device is no longer supported by Debian installer.
-The recommended way to install Debian is to
+Debian includes support for the QNAP TS-409 and TS-409U.
-<a href="../install/">install Debian 6.0 (squeeze)</a> and then perform an
-upgrade to Debian 7 (wheezy) and then to Debian 8 (jessie).

 <h3>Is Debian on the TS-409 suited for people new to Linux?</h3>